-If a number appears in the file surrounded by two tilde characters, the ASCII character indicated by that number is transmitted.
-For example, the character sequences ~1bh~ and ~27~ indicate the ASCII numbers for GO.
-This character may be used in XT and XR strings, and soft keys.
-The following is a list of useful character codes:
+If a number appears in the file immediately preceded and followed by a tilde (~), the ASCII character indicated by that number is transmitted.
+For example, ~1Bh~ and~27~ represent the ASCII value for the GO key.
+This character may be used in XT and XR strings and soft keys.
+Table 4-1 shows some useful character codes.